lateef-k/Amwal/README.md

 ### TODO:

+- Update library to work with the new Boursa website.
 - Add balance sheet and cash flow statement methods to the corporation class.
 - Change scraping to be asynchronous.